mbaturay/chat/README.md

 # OpenAI Chat Application

-A modern chat application built with React, Vite, and Tailwind CSS that integrates with the OpenAI API.
-This app features a ChatGPT-like interface with real-time streaming responses.
+A modern chat application built with React, Vite, and Bootstrap that integrates with the OpenAI API.
+This app features a ChatGPT-like interface with real-time streaming responses and improved accessibility through better contrast ratios.

 ![Chat Application](/public/app-screenshot.png)